For those of you who love the idea of riding a chairlift on your wedding day!

 Driving distance from Denver : 74 miles : around 1.5 hours

 – Breckenridge –

 Next up is Breckenridge, another summit county location.
 Of all the mountain towns and ski resorts in Colorado, the Breckenridge area is my all time favorite place for everything: outdoor recreation, breweries and food, adventure sessions, elopements, weddings, everything!
 So much so that I will be moving from the Vail valley to summit county in the next year!
 I can go on ALL day about Breckenridge.
 But let’s start with that chairlift ride, that is why you’re reading this after all.
 Ride the chairlift to views of endless mountains including the Continental Divide.
 The most popular on-mountain ceremony spot is the Ten Mile Station located on Peak 9.
-It offers gorgeous mountain views and is close to the downtown historic district of Breckenridge as well as numerous summit county adventure portrait locations, including Boreas Pass which is pictured above.
+It offers gorgeous mountain views and is close to the downtown historic district of Breckenridge as well as numerous summit county adventure portrait locations, including Boreas Pass.
+I’ve also discovered you can even take the chair lift up and down during the winter season if you have your ski pass, as pictured above!
 Breckenridge, and summit county is general, has endless options for photo locations, lodging & AirBNB options, as well as restaurants, breweries, and distilleries for celebration!